xlladdins/xll/docs/Excel4MacrosQ-Scopy.md

 **Remarks**

--   SLIDE.PASTE returns TRUE if it successfully pastes the slide, or
+  - > SLIDE.PASTE returns TRUE if it successfully pastes the slide, or
     > FALSE if you click the Cancel button when using the dialog-box
     > form.
 If the active sheet is not a slide show or is protected,
     > SLIDE.PASTE returns the \#N/A error value.
 If the Clipboard format
-    > is not compatible with the slide show sheet\'s format, SLIDE.PASTE
+    > is not compatible with the slide show sheet's format, SLIDE.PASTE
     > returns the \#VALUE error value.

 >